RTEMS/rtems-docs/c-user/symmetric_multiprocessing_services.rst

 Updates of the heir thread are done via a normal store operation.
 The thread dispatch necessary indicator of another processor is set as a side-effect of an inter-processor interrupt.
 So, this change notification works without the use of locks.
-The thread context is protected by a TTAS lock embedded in the context to ensure that it is used on at most one processor at a time.
+The thread context is protected by a :term:`TTAS` lock embedded in the context to ensure that it is used on at most one processor at a time.
 Normally, only thread-specific or per-processor locks are used during a thread dispatch.
 This implementation turned out to be quite efficient and no lock contention was observed in the testsuite.
 The heavy-weight thread dispatch